bricker0/choropleth_map/README.md

 <a href="https://docs.qgis.org/2.8/en/docs/training_manual/vector_classification/classification.html">More about data classification in QGIS can be found here. </a>

-(f) You can double-click the color swatches to change them, double-click the class labels in the Legend to change them, and double-click on the class values themselves to change them.
+(f) You can double-click the color swatches to change them, double-click on the class values in the legend to change them.

 ![Image of New QGIS Classifying Symbology](https://github.com/bricker0/choropleth_map/blob/master/images/Picture33.png)